DataBiosphere/toil/docs/install/cloud.rst

 Getting started with the native provisioner is simple:

 #.
-Make sure you have toil installed with the AWS extras.
+Make sure you have Toil installed with the AWS extras.
 For detailed instructions see :ref:`extras`.

 #.
 You will need an AWS account and you will need to save your AWS credentials on your local
    machine.
 For help setting up an AWS account see